Home » Substitutes » Best Substitute For White Wine Vinegar

 Cons

-Balsamic vinegar has a strong, pungent taste, so it does not work well with all recipes.
-It also has different flavor notes that may cause it to disagree with other included ingredients.
-This vinegar is also on the pricey side, especially if you purchase authentic balsamic vinegar imported from Italy.
+Balsamic vinegar has a strong, robust taste, so it does not work well with all recipes.
+It also has different flavor notes that may cause it not to mesh well with other ingredients.

 Cooking Tip: